ragitu5552/ChurnPrediction_Retention/README.md

 ## Important Note

-* I have already deleted the groq API key, at the time you will using!
+* I have already deleted the groq API key, at the time you will be using!